britram/draft-trammell-quic-spin/draft-trammell-quic-spin.md

-Since the spin bit logic at each endpoint considers only samples on packets that advance the largest packet number seen, signal generation itself is resistent to reordering.
+Since the spin bit logic at each endpoint considers only samples on packets that advance the largest packet number seen, signal generation itself is resistant to reordering.
 However, reordering can cause problems at an observer by causing spurious edge detection and therefore low RTT estimates.
 This can be probabilistically mitigated by the observer tracking the low-order bits of the packet number, and rejecting edges that appear out-of-order.